 The final table above provides information on the bed capacity of the provider that requested the customized rate.
-Note that approximately 88% of the requests were for a residential based customized rate (e.g. group home, in home supports).
+For total applications submitted, 86% of requests were for a residential based customized rate (82% if applications that were withdrawn by the provider are included).